discopt/cmr/doc/camion.md

 The corresponding function in the library is

-  - CMRtestCamionSigned() tests a matrix for being Camion-signed.
+  - CMRcamionTestSigns() tests a matrix for being Camion-signed.

 and is defined in \ref camion.h.